TheFrostlixen/gist-get/README.md

-#Gist-Get API
+#Gist-Get CLI

-##gist.py

 A very simple Python CLI script that uses GitHub's API to allow users to quickly retrieve Gists hosted on GitHub.
+This uses [Github's API](https://developer.github.com/v3/) which *does* have a [limit](https://developer.github.com/v3/#rate-limiting) for how many times it can be called per hour.

 The Idea
 -